Analysis | There’s no real question that Biden won the first presidential debate

-There is nothing methodologically that means that my Superman poll should be treated no more or less seriously than the one below, from CSPAN.
+There is nothing methodologically that means my Superman poll should be treated no more or less seriously than the one below, from C-SPAN.

-Nothing about the CSPAN survey makes it more legitimate than mine, including the number of respondents.
+Nothing about the C-SPAN survey makes it more legitimate than mine, including the number of respondents.
 After all, anyone could have sent a link to the poll to a large group of supporters of either of the participants in last week’s presidential debate, encouraging one vote or another.
-In fact, CSPAN’s may be less legitimate, since it’s far more likely that someone who voted in mine was familiar with Superman than it was that someone voting in CSPAN’s actually watched the debate.
+In fact, C-SPAN’s may be less legitimate, since it’s far more likely that someone who voted in mine was familiar with Superman than it was that someone voting in C-SPAN’s actually watched the debate.

-And, yet, the CSPAN tweet was treated seriously.
+And, yet, the C-SPAN tweet was treated seriously.
 On Oct.
 1, President Trump shared the results with his tens of millions of followers.

 His point was clear: He hoped to reinforce the idea that he was the victor in the first matchup between himself and former vice president Joe Biden.
 But actual polls — polls conducted by actual pollsters using actual statistical methods to measure actual views of the candidates’ debate performances — consistently show that it was Biden, not Trump, who prevailed.